esyede/rakit/packages/docs/data/console.md

 <a id="clearcache"></a>
 #### clear:cache

-Clears all cached data stored in storage/cache:
+Clears all data stored by the default cache driver:

 ```bash
 php rakit clear:cache